zebbra/data_aggregator/docs/overview.md

 ### Approve

 To have the data published on the GBIF portal, it must be approved by the Infospecies Switzerland team.
 The team will review the data and approve it if it meets the necessary requirements.
+To start the approval process, the user must click the `approve` button in the UI on the collection.

 An API endpoint is available to import the approved data from Infospecies into the application.
 The data will be imported into the application and can records will be indicated as `approved`.